 “The first ever exposition in Hiroshima [was held] in 1889, celebrating the incorporation of the city.

-“… In 1929, the city marked Hiroshima’s ascent to the throne with the Showa Industrial Exposition.
-Significantly, although it was marketed as a national event, the president of the exposition was the former lord of Hiroshima Castle, Asano Nagakoro (1842-1937), whose appointment emphasized local pride and continuity.
+“… In 1929, the city marked Crown Prince Hirohito’s ascent to the throne with the Showa Industrial Exposition.
+Significantly, although it was marketed as a national event, the president of the exposition happened to be the former lord of Hiroshima Castle, Asano Nagakoro (1842-1937), whose appointment emphasized local pride and continuity.

 “Although there were some military displays, the 1929 expo was for the most part civilian in nature.
 Hiroshima and other prefectures’ industries occupied most of the ground, and horse and car races, model planes, and a ‘children’s land’ were the main attractions.

 “The children’s event displayed a humanoid robot (jimzo ningen), which was capable of speaking through an operator.
 It was sponsored by the Mainichi newspaper and proved immensely popular.”

 – “Hiroshima Castle and the Long Shadow of Militarism in Postwar Japan”, by Ran Zwigenberg, Japan Review (Special Issue), Number 33, 2019